ROCm/HIP/docs/how-to/hip_porting_guide.rst

 GPUs of different generations and architectures do not provide the same level of :doc:`hardware feature support <../reference/hardware_features>`.
-To guard device-code that uses architecture dependent features, the ``__HIP_ARCH_<FEATURE>__`` C++-macros can be used, as described below.
+To guard device code that uses architecture-dependent features, the ``__HIP_ARCH_<FEATURE>__`` C++-macros can be used, as described below.

 Device code feature identification